 American Express answers the prayers of many freelancers, especially those who sweat to get a credit card.
 This global payment company—which also doubles as a virtual card provider—offers its customers virtual credit card services that make online purchases easy, quick, and enjoyable.

-American Express VCC has your back if you are a freelance digital marketer, writer, or programmer looking to easily buy a product or service online.
+American Express VCC has your back if you are a freelance digital marketer, writer, or programmer looking to buy a product or service online easily.
 The card adds ease and smoothness to the payment process and allows you to set spending limits to help control spending and reduce use.

 To create an American Express virtual credit card, you must create a profile on the American Express Go website.
 Then, after registration, the card will be sent to you through the Amex Go app.